Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: Experimental Settings

-The underlying medical knowledge base is constructed by DXY, containing 170K medical entities, over 30 relation types and over 4M relation triples.
-In knowledge retrieval, the number of overlapped tokens is usually more than half its own length.
-Hence, we set the edit distance threshold to 2.
+The underlying medical knowledge base is constructed by DXY, containing 44 relation types and over 4M relation triples.
+The KGs embedding trained by TransR \citep{DBLP:conf/aaai/LinLSLZ15} on DXY-KG \footnote{\url{https://portal.dxy.cn/}} containing 152,508 entities.
+In knowledge retrieval, the threshold of overlapped tokens is set to half of its own length.
+The medical pre-training corpora used in ERNIE-THU\citep{DBLP:conf/acl/ZhangHLJSL19} contains 5,937,695 text segments with 3,028,224,412 tokens (4.9 GB) after pre-processing.